The Government has restated its commitment to delivering pensions dashboards in a written statement.

 90. The pension provider or scheme will identify any full or possible matches between the citizen user details provided in the find request and the pension asset owner details on their systems.
 Any possible or full matches identified must be registered with the CDA, see repeated match behaviour for special behaviour in repeat match scenarios.

 91. Before registering matching assets, the pension provider or scheme will need to obtain a PAT.
-A single PAT should be used to register all the pension assets for a particular pension asset owner/citizen user.
-If, when a new match is identified, pension asset owner already has a PAT associated with them.
-This existing PAT should be used to register the new pension asset rather than retrieving a new PAT.
+Per find request, a single PAT should be used to register all the pension assets for a particular pension asset owner/citizen user.
+If, when a new match is identified, pension asset owner already has a PAT associated with them then a new PAT should be requested to register the new match and this PAT should replace the stored PAT for previous registrations for the pension asset owner/citizen user.

 Call CDA POST token Request